You can legally drive without car insurance — but only with a significant cash outlay.

 In South Carolina, you can pay a $550 fee to the state for a certificate of uninsured registration–every year.
 And be prepared to pay for any damage or injuries you cause.

 You can drive without liability insurance in New Hampshire, too.
 If you happen to hit someone, you’ll need to post a “financial responsibility bond” on the spot to cover the damage.
-And you won’t be able to leave the state, because its neighbors do require a policy.
+And you won’t be able to leave the state, because its neighbors require a policy.

 Face it: While one in seven motorists hits the highway with no way to cover the costs of an accident, you do so at your own peril.
-Not only do you risk everything you own, you could face consequences such as a fine, losing your vehicle, losing your license and serving jail time.
+Not only do you risk everything you own, but you could also face the consequences such as a fine, losing your vehicle, losing your license and serving jail time.

-Not only does carrying the appropriate level of auto insurance protect you from possible civil and criminal penalties for not having it, it also protects you if you damage someone else’s vehicle or injure them in a wreck.
+Not only does carrying the appropriate level of auto insurance protect you from possible civil and criminal penalties for not having it, but it also protects you if you damage someone else’s vehicle or injure them in a wreck.
 Otherwise, “the cost comes out of your pocket,” McChristian says.